Physics-guided Neural Networks (PGNN): An Application in Lake Temperature Modeling: Physics-guided Neural Networks

 \section{Physics-guided Neural Networks}

-In this section, we describe the generic framework of physics-guided neural networks (PGNN) that involves two key steps: (a) creating hybrid combinations of physics-based models and neural networks, termed hybrid-physics-data (HPD) models, and (b) using scientific knowledge as physics-based loss functions in the learning objective of neural networks, as described in the following.
+The generic framework of physics-guided neural networks (PGNN) involves two key steps: (a) creating hybrid combinations of physics-based models and neural networks, termed hybrid-physics-data (HPD) models, and (b) using scientific knowledge as physics-based loss functions in the learning objective of neural networks, as described in the following.